Dolly Castro Shows Off Voluptuous Thong-Clad Booty By Swaying It In Bed In Sexy Instagram Video

 Dolly Castro turned up the heat with her New Year's post with a video of her showing off her assets in a skimpy outfit.
 Her 6.3 million Instagram followers loved her offering and inundated her with over 8,000 likes in just under an hour.

 The Nicaraguan fitness fanatic looked incredible in a string bikini that left very little to the imagination.
-The swimsuit top tied behind her neck in a halter neck style, and the model showed off a sliver of sideboob.
-The triangular cups had a sparkly detail in the front, but Dolly’s back was toward the camera.
+The swimsuit top tied behind her neck in a halter-neck style, and the model showed off a sliver of sideboob.
+The triangular cups had a sparkly detail in the front, but Dolly's back was toward the camera.

 Dolly drew attention to her booty by wearing a thong that clung to her curves.
-The bottoms were tied at the sides, highlighting her muscular hips ad toned thighs.
+The bottoms were tied at the sides, highlighting her muscular hips and toned thighs.

 The bikini left her midsection bare.
 Dolly's waist looked tiny and emphasized her hourglass silhouette.